-March 2016 Update: Some notable things have changed since this article was first published, and an updated version is forthcoming!
+January 2109 Update: Some notable things have changed since this article was first published.
+An updated version is in the works.

 There are varying reward tiers depending on your support level and the type of supporter you are (gamer, publisher, etc.)

 The History, Current State of OGL Publishing, Pathfinder, and “d20”

 The Open Gaming License and d20 System Trademark License were first released in 2000.
 Since then, other trademark/compatibility licenses for other systems and games have been created, and the use of other open licenses has proliferated.